Help us match you with local pros in your area

 Ductwork Cleaning | $371-$927 |

-Contact at least three HVAC companies for quotes.
-Explain your issues and schedule an in-person inspection if possible.
-Compare contractors' diagnoses, suggested repairs, estimated costs, timeframes, and warranties.
-Avoid companies that pressure you or demand upfront payment.
+Contact at least three HVAC providers for quotes.
+Describe the issues and have specialists visit to inspect your HVAC system if possible.
+Compare the contractors' explanations, solutions, estimated costs, timeframes, and warranties.
+Avoid providers that pressure you or demand payment upfront.

 Choose an HVAC company with highly trained technicians who have proper licensing and experience.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the type of exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 The state of Missouri doesn't have state-level HVAC contractor licensing requirements; however, most municipalities have local requirements.
 Be sure to check with your local government to understand requirements for licenses such as HVAC Contractor or HVAC Journeyman Contractor.
 You can also confirm that a company holds a valid business license.
 You should also look at a company's reviews and complaints on sites such as Google Reviews, the Better Business Bureau (BBB), and Yelp.
-Pick a company with great feedback and stories of satisfied customers.
+Pick a company with glowing feedback and stories of satisfied customers.

-Normally, it's a good idea to schedule inspections in the spring and fall, as these times tend to be less busy.
-This also helps get your system ready for the summer and winter, when it probably sees the most use.
+Normally, you should have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps get your system ready for the summer and winter, when it likely sees the most use.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).